genealogy norway

 Ancestor Chart

-Tomas Tollevsen was born ca. 1753 on Ytre Vikane farm, Jondal in Hardanger in Hordaland County, Norway.
-He died 83 years old, June 14, 1836(# 30) on Røen farm, Tysnes in Sunnhordaland.
-He was son of Tollev Mikkelsen and Brita Oddmundsdatter.
-Tomas married Inga Torsteinsdatter, in 1775.
+Thomas Tollefsen was born in 1753 on Ytre Vikane farm, Jondal in Hardanger in Hordaland County, Norway.
+He was christened on 27 July 1853(# 15) in Jondal church.
+He died 83 years old, 14 June 1836(# 30) on Røen farm, Tysnes in Sunnhordaland.
+He was son of Tollef Michelsen and Brita Oddmundsdatter.
+Tomas married Inga Torstensdatter, in 1775(# 5) in Jondal church.
 They had 5 children:

-Tomas and Inga bought Røen farm in 1775.
-The Tysnes bygdebok says that the people on Tysnes referred to Tomas as a son of Nils Svenkeson Røen, from Vestheim in Ulvik (ca. 1722 - 1776) m.
+Thomas and Inga bought Røen farm in 1775.
+The Tysnes bygdebok says that the people on Tysnes referred to Thomas as a son of Nils Svenkeson Røen, from Vestheim in Ulvik (ca. 1722 - 1776) m.
 Anna Kristoffersdatter, Djønno in Kinsarvik, (1723 - 1764) , but that they probably meant that he was a foster son.
 Actually Nils was a first cousin of Tomas.
 Nils was a son of Gjøa Mikkelsdatter Lindebrekke (1701 - 1786) and Svenke Mikkelson (1702 - 1769).
-Svenke was a brother of Tolleiv Mikkelson.
+Svenke was a brother of Tollef Mikkelson.

-Tomas is one of the few known "Haugianerne" in Tysnes.
-That means that Tomas and Inga were devout Christians and staunch supporters of an important preacher Hans Nilsen Hauge.
+Thomas is one of the few known "Haugianerne" in Tysnes.
+That means that Thomas and Inga were devout Christians and staunch supporters of an important preacher Hans Nilsen Hauge.
 When the evangelist toured the Hardanger Fjord area on his way to Bergen in early summer of 1799, he stopped at Lukksund, and he was invited to hold a revial meeting at Røen.

 See also, Roots at Røo, by Keith Thomsen.
 1)